-- Users, including those with privileged access, were not appropriately provisioned and de-provisioned access from OPM's information systems. - OPM did not comply with their policies regarding the periodic recertification of the appropriateness of user access. - Financial applications assessed are not compliant with OMB-M-11-11 Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 Policy for a Common Identification Standard for Federal Employees and Contractors or Personal Identity Verification (PIV) and OPM policy which requires the two-factor authentication. - Application password policy did not align to OPM password policy.

-- OPM could not provide a system generated listing of all users who have access to systems, as well as a listing of all users who had their access to systems revoked during the period. - System roles and associated responsibilities or functions, including the identification of incompatible role assignments, were not documented. - Audit logging and monitoring procedures were not developed for all tools, operating systems, and databases contained within the application boundaries.
-Further, a comprehensive review of audit logs was not performed, or was not performed in a timely manner.
+- Users, including those with privileged access, were not appropriately provisioned and de-provisioned access from OPM's information systems. - OPM did not comply with their policies regarding the periodic recertification of the appropriateness of user access. - Financial applications assessed are not compliant with OMB-M-11-11 Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 Policy for a Common Identification Standard for Federal Employees and Contractors or Personal Identity Verification (PIV) and OPM policy, which require the two-factor authentication. - OPM could not provide a system generated listing of all users who have access to systems, as well as a listing of all users who had their access to systems revoked during the period. - System roles and associated responsibilities or functions, including the identification of incompatible role assignments, were not documented. - Audit logging and monitoring procedures were not developed for all tools, operating systems, and databases contained within the application boundaries.
+Further, a comprehensive review of audit logs was not performed, or was not performed in a timely manner. - OPM did not implement a required Complimentary Customer Agency Control (CCAC) regarding separated employees.

 Incomplete documentation that outlines systematic roles and responsibilities as well as segregation of duties conflicts presents the risk that individuals have access to data or the ability to perform functions outside of their job responsibilities.
-Additionally, because of the lack of proper access provisioning and termination processes as well as the lack of comprehensive recertifications of user access, individuals may be able to gain unauthorized access to systems.
-Lack of comprehensive audit logging and monitoring controls present the risk that individuals perform unauthorized actions within the application without investigation and recourse.
-Additionally, application password policies that are not in alignment with Agency policies increases the risk that stringent password settings are not enforced.
+Additionally, the lack of proper access provisioning and termination processes as well as the lack of comprehensive recertifications of user access, may allow individuals to gain unauthorized access to systems.
+Lack of comprehensive audit logging and monitoring controls presents the risk that individuals perform unauthorized actions within the application without investigation and recourse.
+Additionally, applications not being compliant with Personal Identity Verification (PIV) policies increases the risk of unauthorized access into systems.
 The issues presented above may increase the risk of financial systems being compromised and may result in the unauthorized use, modification, or disclosure of financially relevant transactions or data.